 top of page

 While at the Alzheimer Society she oversaw a tripling of funding for dementia research, and created multiple platforms for people living with dementia to engage in research, advocate and co-design programming for their needs.
-This helped create a more engaged research community who co-designed projects with people living with dementia, as well as designed studies that have immediate and long-term impact on their lives.
+She also led the groundbreaking Landmark study series which established the projected prevalence of dementia in Canada and the populations who will be impacted by them.
+These reports are quoted extensively in public discourse.

 Dr. Sivananthan earned her PhD from the University of British Columbia.
 She lives in Toronto with her husband and son.